ajo01/ajo01/README.md

 ### Hi, I'm Amy! 👋

-I'm a senior computer science student at the University of British Columbia with industry experience in frontend and fullstack development.
+I'm a senior computer science student at the University of British Columbia with a background in frontend development and data visualization.
 I have a passion for creating immersive applications and am adept with web technologies.
 In my free time, I enjoy doing activities such as sailing and cycling.

 #### Want to know more about me?
-Check out my portfolio website! [amyjo.netlify.app/](https://amyjo.netlify.app/)
+Check out my portfolio website! [amyjo.netlify.app](https://amyjo.netlify.app/)

 Current projects: